tmarsh-cloudian/rag/docs/quickstart.md

    - The nemo LLM service may take upto 30 mins to start for the first time as the model is downloaded and cached.
 The models are downloaded and cached in the path specified by `MODEL_DIRECTORY`.
 Subsequent deployments will take 2-5 mins to startup based on the GPU profile.

-   - The default configuration allocates one GPU (GPU ID 1) to `nim-llm-ms` which defaults to minimum GPUs needed for H100 profile.
+   - The default configuration allocates one GPU (GPU ID 1) to `nim-llm-ms` which defaults to minimum GPUs needed for H100 or B200 profile.
 If you are deploying the solution on A100, please allocate 2 available GPUs by exporting below env variable before launching:
      ```bash
      export LLM_MS_GPU_ID=1,2
      ```